ArcShahi/ASM-x86-64/README.md

 4. Can It run faster than High level languages tho?

     Hell no.
-5. Any recommendation , issues question ?
+5. Any recommendation , issues or question ?

     Create an issue...I've nothing better to do all day anyways.